-Tottenham to open talks with Celtic's Postecoglou
+Spurs expected to open talks with Celtic's Postecoglou

-Ange Postecoglou: Tottenham to open talks with Celtic manager about their vacant manager's role
+Ange Postecoglou: Tottenham expected to open talks with Celtic manager about vacant manager's role

 Last updated on .From the section Tottenham